Join us in

-Greening the World’s Capital Cities
+Greening the World’s Capital Cities!

-The National Capital
+The National Capital Planning Commission

-(NCPC), the federal government’s planning
+(NCPC), the federal government’s planning agency for

-agency for America's capital city, brought
+America's capital city, will

 the role of national capitals in creating a more sustainable

-successful green strategies from champions of
+planet.
+Learn about successful green strategies

-Attendees heard insights from some of the
+You’ll hear the insights of some of the

 world’s most prominent thinkers, urban designers, and activists

-working to create more sustainable cities.
-Speakers included:
+working to create more sustainable cities:

-Girardet is a renowned author, documentary filmmaker, and recipient of
+Renowned author, documentary filmmaker, and recipient of

 a United Nations Global 500 Award for Outstanding Environmental